Philip Lawrence (politician)

 Philip Lawrence is a Canadian politician who was elected to represent the riding of Northumberland—Peterborough South in the House of Commons of Canada in the 2019 Canadian federal election.
-He was appointed Shadow Minister of National Revenue in the Conservative Party's shadow cabinet on Sept.
-8, 2020.
+He was appointed Shadow Minister for Intergovernmental Affairs and One Canadian Economy, Inter-Provincial Trade in the Conservative Party's shadow cabinet in 2025.

+In the past, he has also served in the shadow cabinet as Shadow Minister of National Revenue, Associate Shadow Minister for Finance and Middle Class Prosperity (Tax Reform), and Shadow Minister for Federal Economic Development Agency for Eastern, Central, and Southern Ontario.

 Background

 Lawrence started his studies in Political Science at Brock University where he earned his BA.
 He went on to attend Osgoode Hall Law School and the Schulich School of Business to obtain his law degree and MBA.
 He started his practice in law with a focus on taxation and corporations.
-In 2008 he joined one of Canada's largest financial institution becoming the third generation in his family to work in Financial Services.
+In 2008 he joined one of Canada's largest financial institutions, becoming the third generation in his family to work in financial services.
 He was 40 years of age in a statement published Sept.
 22, 2018.

 Lawrence also chose to contribute to his profession by volunteering at the Financial Planning Standards Council.
 He participated in developing the examination questions, and eventually moved to the disciplinary committee, where he continues to serve.